qlulp/ImageFormatConverter/README.md

-# Image Format Converter
+# Image Converter
-## Lightweight, сonvenient and easy to use image format converter tool
+## Lightweight, сonvenient and easy to use image converter tool

 ![alt text](https://github.com/qlulp/ImageFormatConverter/blob/main/Screenshots/v1.3.0-1.JPG?raw=true)
 ![alt text](https://github.com/qlulp/ImageFormatConverter/blob/main/Screenshots/v1.3.1-1.JPG?raw=false)

 # Overview

-Image Format Converter is a simple application used to change the size and format of your images.
+Image Converter is a simple application used to change the size and format of your images.
 The application allows you to manipulate a pair or your hundreds of images.
 The application has a simple and convenient appearance, the size of the executable file is less than 1 MB.
 The ability to preview the loaded images and, if necessary, delete some of them is included.

-Image Format Converter allows you to convert images to the following formats
+Image Converter allows you to convert images to the following formats
 - BMP
 - EWF
 - EXIF